brian-liu-24/scikit-learn2/doc/modules/ensemble.rst

 needs to be a classifier or a regressor when using :class:`StackingClassifier` or :class:`StackingRegressor`, respectively::

-  >>> from sklearn.ensemble import GradientBoostingRegressor
+  >>> from sklearn1.ensemble import GradientBoostingRegressor
-  >>> from sklearn.ensemble import StackingRegressor
+  >>> from sklearn1.ensemble import StackingRegressor
   >>> final_estimator = GradientBoostingRegressor(
   ...     n_estimators=25, subsample=0.5, min_samples_leaf=25, max_features=1,
   ...     random_state=42)